 Grants, Pledges, and Other Receivables - Grants receivable represent invoices or billings to grant awarding agencies for which payments were not received at the end of the fiscal year.
 Pledges receivable represent amounts due from donors.
 A significant portion of pledges receivable as of the end of each fiscal year represents funding committed from UWGH for the first quarter of the following fiscal year.
-The carrying amount of these receivables reported in the statement of financial position approximates fair value.
+The carrying amount of these receivables reported in the statements of financial position approximates fair value.

 CFC provides for losses on grants, pledges, and other receivables using the allowance method.
 The allowance for uncollectible pledges is regularly evaluated by management and is based on management's past experience with grantors or donors and its consideration of how the prevailing economic circumstances may affect the ability of the grantors or donors to give.
 Grants, pledges, and other receivables are considered impaired if full payments are not received in accordance with contractual terms.
-At December 31, 2018, management has provided an allowance for uncollectible pledges and considers all grants and other receivables to be fully collectible.
+At December 31, 2019 and 2018, management has provided an allowance for uncollectible pledges and other receivables to be fully collectible.

 Property and Equipment - All acquisitions of individual property and equipment in excess of \$1,000 and all expenditures for repairs, maintenance, or improvements that significantly prolong the useful lives of the assets are capitalized.
 Purchases of property and equipment are recorded at cost.
 Donated property and equipment are recorded as support at fair value at date of donation.
-Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
+Such donations are reported as support without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
 Property and equipment donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire or maintain property and equipment are recorded as restricted contributions.
-Absent donor stipulations regarding how long those donated assets must be maintained, CFC reports expirations of donor restrictions when the donated or acquired property and equipment are placed in service as instructed by the donor and reclassifies temporarily restricted net assets to unrestricted net assets.
+Absent donor stipulations regarding how long those donated assets must be maintained, CFC reports expirations of donor restrictions when the donated or acquired property and equipment are placed in service as instructed by the donor and reclassifies net assets with donor restrictions to net assets without donor restrictions.